 You can bring a responsible for the care provided to you in an NHS hospital if you if you received substandard care and you were injured as a result.
 If you want to, you can make a complaint via PALS – a process which can help you to resolve an issue with your healthcare provider.
 A complaint is separate from a claim for compensation, which is about ensuring that your financial losses are covered and your future needs can be catered for.
 You do not need to make a complaint about your care before starting an investigation into whether you have a clinical negligence claim.
 We can talk to you about whether it would be better to make a complaint first.

 There are different types of brain injury; you do not need to know what type of brain injury you have suffered to talk to us about your claim.
-What we do ask is if you believe or suspect that the brain injury may have been sustained through negligent medical care or worsened through misdiagnosis.
+What we do is ask, if you believe or suspect that the brain injury may have been sustained through negligent medical care or worsened through misdiagnosis.
 Types of brain injury could be:

-Anoxic brain injury – Where a lack of oxygen causes cells to die
+Anoxic brain injury – where a lack of oxygen causes cells to die

-Concussion – Bruising to the brain tissue
+Concussion – bruising to the brain tissue

-Diffuse Axonal Injury – Damage to the nerve connections in the brain
+Diffuse Axonal Injury – damage to the nerve connections in the brain

-Haematoma – Blood clots or the build-up of blood between the lining of the brain and the skull
+Haematoma – blood clots or the build-up of blood between the lining of the brain and the skull

-Skull fracture – Damage to the skull
+Skull fracture – damage to the skull

 Your first step is to call us directly or fill in our webform, as an initial phone conversation can help us determine if you could pursue a claim.
 It’s a good idea to gather information before this phone call, as we will ask questions that require you to have some idea of dates, events and places.
 If you have kept a written log of your medical treatment, this will make the initial telephone consultation easier, but is not a requirement of starting your claim.
 Some people find it helpful to write down what they want to say before they call us; if you are acting on behalf of someone else, or are asking someone to speak on behalf of yourself, you can arrange this before the phone call.